Agrimonia procera

-Agrimonia procera is a species of flowering plant belonging to the family Rosaceae.
+Agrimonia procera, the fragrant agrimony, is a species of flowering plant belonging to the family Rosaceae.

 It is native to Europe and Southern Africa.

 Description

 A herbaceous perennial plant which grows to about 1 m tall, with a branched or unbranched green stem covered in glandular hairs which are 2 mm long or slightly longer.
 The leaves are pinnate with 3-6 pairs of oval, distinctly serrated primary leaflets, an irregular number of secondary leaflets, and a similar or slightly larger terminal leaflet.
 The underside of the leaves are studded with yellow, shiny glands which produce a sweet aroma.
 Flowers are arranged in long racemes at the top of the stem(s).
 Each flower has 5 yellow petals, 5-20 stamens and 2 carpels.
 The hypanthium develops into a characteristic brown, oval or bell-shaped fruit with deep lateral grooves and a double ring of hooked bristles around its centre, which contains 1 or 2 achenes.

 It is easy to confuse fragrant agrimony with common agrimony, which has a similar distribution and habitat.
 The key differences are that fragrant agrimony has longer hairs (and no short hairs) on the stem, leaves that are more deeply and acutely serrated and with more glands on the underside, and fruits with shorter grooves and reflexed bristles.
 These hooked bristles are the most useful feature to use when it is not possible to compare the two species side-by-side: if you imagine they emerge from the fruit's "equator", then most of the bristles point "southwards" or at most straight out in common agrimony, but in fragrant agrimony some distinctly point "northwards" (towards the stalk).